flixi67/PACT/about.md

 This interactive Shiny visualization presents the Extended Peacekeeping Activities Dataset (EPACT), which includes PACT 1.0 covering Africa and the novel PACT 2.0 covering Asia, the Americas, and Europe.

-PACT 1.0 was initiated by [Robert Blair](https://robblair.net/) and [Hannah Smidt](https://hannahsmidt.com/) in 2017 for Peacekeeping Operations within Africa and later extended to the other continents in the project ["The Civilian Dimension of Peacekeeping Operations and Human Rights Promotion"](https://pcr.uu.se/research/research-themes/human-rights/the-civilian-dimension-of-peacekeeping-operations-and-human-rights-promotion/) (Sabine Otto, Constantin Ruhe, Hannah Smidt, Lisa Hultman, Jair van der Lijn).
+PACT 1.0 was initiated by [Robert Blair](https://robblair.net/) and [Hannah Smidt](https://hannahsmidt.com/) in 2017 for UN Peacekeeping Operations within Africa and later extended to the other continents in the project ["The Civilian Dimension of Peacekeeping Operations and Human Rights Promotion"](https://pcr.uu.se/research/research-themes/human-rights/the-civilian-dimension-of-peacekeeping-operations-and-human-rights-promotion/) (Sabine Otto, Constantin Ruhe, Hannah Smidt, Lisa Hultman, Jair van der Lijn).

 #### Data

 The EPACT dataset covers 40 peacekeeping missions from 1989 to 2018.
 While both PACT 1.0 and PACT 2.0 include 37 activities, there are differences between them. **Peace Process** and **Ceasefire** were only recorded in PACT 1.0, whereas **National Reconciliation** was only collected in PACT 2.0.
 When analyzing these activities, keep in mind that the visualization interprets missing values as not implemented when aggregating these activities.

-Also, for the **Operations** variable containing patrols and the use of force, coding categories were adjusted, but the substantive meaning remained the same.
-Therefore, data could be merged in the data cleaning process and only appears as **Operations: Patrols/ Interventions** and **Operations: Use of Force** in the Shiny app.
+Additionally, PACT 2.0 simplified the complex coding of patrols and interventions into two variables: **Operations: Patrols/Interventions** and **Operations: Use of Force**.
+The Shiny app recodes data from PACT 1.0 to display **Operations: Patrols/Interventions** and **Operations: Use of Force** for PACT 1.0 data.

 Moreover, we coded for each activity its engagement category, allowing users to see not only what activities were implemented but also how they were implemented.
 The data records seven main engagement types: **Monitor**, **Advocate**, **Outreach**, **Material Support**, **Assist**, and **Implement**.
 An activity might have been implemented using multiple engagement types.